 As New England’s largest safety net hospital, caring for Boston’s most diverse patient population, Boston Medical Center offers unequaled learning opportunities.
 With 43 ACGME accredited programs, and over 650 residents and fellows, training at Boston Medical Center offers a wide range of educational and career opportunities.

-Currently, 14% of Boston University Medical Center's residents and fellows have self identfied as underrepresented minorites in medicine.
+Currently, 17% of Boston Medical Center's residents and fellows have self identified as underrepresented minorities in medicine.

-In addition, housestaff have the opportunity to serve as ambassadors of Boston Medical Center and Boston University School of Medicine at regional/national medical conferences, and at targeted medical schools.
-For more information, please contact us at firstname.lastname@example.org .
+URM trainees and faculty have the opportunity to serve as ambassadors of Boston Medical Center and Boston University School of Medicine at regional/national medical conferences, and at targeted medical schools to engage and advise the next generation of physicians .
+For more information, please contact us at [email protected].